-In \cite{may2019quantum}, it was argued that the AdS/CFT correspondence \cite{maldacena1999large,witten1998anti} implements non-local quantum computations.
-Because of this, and because of the important role error-correction plays in AdS/CFT, we consider $f$-routing protocols that exploit error-correcting codes.
-We call these code-routing strategies.
-After giving the general protocol we discuss a particular class of codes that expands the set of computations performable using polynomial entanglement to $\modkl_{(2)}$, a complexity class which is known to be at least as large as $\text{L}_{(2)}$, and is probably larger.
+Error-correcting codes are a standard tool appearing throughout quantum information theory --- here we consider their use in performing the $f$-routing task.
+Because only two parties (an agent on the left and on the right) are involved in a non-local computation, it is unclear why error-correcting codes should be related to non-local computation.
+However, we are motivated to do this because of a recent connection \cite{may2019quantum} between non-local quantum computation and the AdS/CFT correspondence \cite{maldacena1999large,witten1998anti}.
+Error-correction plays an important role in the AdS/CFT correspondence, suggesting a connection between non-local computation and error-correction.
+We study a family of $f$-routing protocols that exploit error correction, which we call code-routing protocols.
+After giving the general form of any such protocol, we discuss a particular class of codes that expands the set of computations performable using polynomial entanglement to $\modkl_{(2)}$, a complexity class which is known to be at least as large as $\text{L}_{(2)}$, and is probably larger.

 The basic structure of a code-routing protocol involves recording $Q$ into an error-correcting code, then sending the shares of that code to the left or right based on the input variables.
-We can also carry out garden-hose type strategies on individual shares, or record those shares into subsequent codes, including choosing which code to encode into on the basis of the input variables.
+We can also carry out garden-hose type strategies on individual shares, or record those shares into subsequent codes, including choosing which encoding to use based on the input variables.

 The simplest example of a code-routing protocol, which we will use as a subroutine in subsequent constructions, is `unit-routing'.
-The functionality of the unit-routing protocol is to send a share $S_i$ to the side labelled by a bit $z_j$.
+The functionality of the unit-routing protocol is to send a share $v_i$ to the side labelled by a bit $z_j$.
 We explain how to perform the unit-routing protocol in \cref{fig:unitrouting}.

-We describe the most general form of a code-routing strategy below.\footnote{The reader may wish to skip this detailed definition and return to it after understanding some of the simple examples below.} \begin{definition} \textbf{Code-routing protocol:} A code-routing protocol is defined by two maps $C_0[x]$ and $C_1[y]$, which each map from input strings of length $n$ to a tuple,
+We describe the most general form of a code-routing protocol below.\footnote{The reader may wish to skip this detailed definition and return to it after understanding some of the simple examples below.} \begin{definition} \textbf{Code-routing protocol:} A code-routing protocol is defined by two maps $C_0[x]$ and $C_1[y]$, each mapping from input strings of length $n$ to a tuple,

 The combined outputs